For the Warriors Gate and Terminus novelisations, see the Doctor Who page.

 Sphere later offered to reprint Last Rose and the unpublished SF titles… but on condition that I used a pseudonym, to avoid crossover with the campaign they were planning for Chimera.
 Which is how Stephen Couper came into the world.

 Rather than reprint, I rewrote.
 Names, incidents, worldbuilding… I can’t give you details, it’s mists-of-time stuff now.
-So The Last Rose of Summer became Dying of Paradise and Hunters’ Moon became The Ice Belt and The Babylon Run… well, with history repeating itself, The Babylon Run was written but remains as yet unpublished.
+So The Last Rose of Summer became Dying of Paradise and Hunters’ Moon became The Ice Belt and The Babylon Run… well, with history repeating itself, The Babylon Run was written but remained unpublished until 2022.

 The film and TV novelisations were straight work-for-hire, a valuable form of support in those lean early years.
 Saturn 3 sustained me in the long ITV strike of 1979, and planted the idea that I could maybe make a living at this trade.
 Silver Dream Racer saw me into the Rank Organisation’s VIP suite at the Silverstone Grand Prix.
 The Kids from Fame showed up on my doorstep in the form of twenty-four one-hour scripts that I turned into two 50,000 word novels in twenty-one days.
 To suit the market I took the pseudonym Lisa Todd; Lisa began receiving fan mail from aspiring ballerinas, and responded in kind.Stephen Gallagher